-- 1. Residential uses are limited to the number of dwelling units consistent with the density requirements of the zone.
+- 1. Residential uses are limited to a single-family dwelling, or to the number of dwelling units consistent with the density requirements of the zone.
 However, a dwelling cannot be built on a lot with less area than thirty-two hundred (3,200) square feet, except for townhomes, and as provided in Chapter 16.68. - 2.
 Yard requirements of the underlying zone may be modified for infill developments as provided in Chapter 16.68 (Infill Development).